 Decayed or cracked teeth can cause sensitivity also, and can be exacerbated by hot, cold or acidic foods and drinks.

 Lemon water is an acid which will dissolve your tooth enamel.
 We would recommend no lemon water, or drink it through a reusable straw to avoid damaging your teeth.
 Fizzy drinks are very acidic and will damage your teeth in the same way as lemon water, but due to the very high sugar content they will also cause holes (decay).

 SOLUTIONS FOR SENSITIVE TEETH

 If the sensitivity is from gum recession or over-brushing, we can try using desensitising gel over the tooth root.
 We will give you special sensitive-reducing toothpastes to rub into your teeth to use at home.
 Critically, your toothbrushing technique must be adjusted to optimally clean your teeth and avoid further progression of gum recession.
-Very rarely we place white composite fillings on the sides of teeth from $190.
+Sometimes we place white composite fillings on the sides of teeth from $250.